Top 10 Black Annual and Perennial Plants

 (Petunia x hybrid, annual)

-Are you ready for the world’s first black petunia?
+Are you ready for the world’s blackest petunia?
 Here it is!
-Ball Horticulture Co. introduced Black Velvet a few years ago.
+Ball Horticulture Co. introduced Black Magic several years ago, and it’s since become one of our favorite black plants.
 A perfect fit for containers, it thrives in sunny areas.

 Why we love it: Containers just got more interesting, thanks to the richness of this plant.
-Pair it with bright-pink blooms for a lively contrast.
+Pair it with pink blooms for a lively contrast.